WallStreetMojo

 This is one of the ways banks earn money.
 Banks provide loans to various customer segments.
 Two of the basic loans bank offers are personal loans and mortgage loans.
 Personal loans are given with an interest rate and without any mortgage.
 Usually, the interest rate remains higher in personal loans.

 Mortgage loans are given against a mortgage.
-As the loans are offered against a mortgage, the interest rate is usually lower here.
-But if the individual is unable to pay off the loans, the mortgage is claimed by the bank.
+As the loans are offered against a mortgage, the interest rate is usually lower.
+But if the individual cannot pay off the loans, the mortgage is claimed by the bank.

 Banks also create an allowance in the balance sheet to cover losses from the loans (if any) and change the structure of this allowance depending on the economic factors going on in the market.